TharinduTS/Comparing_populations/README.md

 # Comparing_populations

+# ** This is not efficient enough.
+Please follow instructions on "https://github.com/TharinduTS/pop_comp_grenedalf/blob/main/README.md" after converting vcf to tab **

 I started with VCF files and converted into tab delimited files with following commands on computecanada
 ```bash
 # Prepare input file